 · Neighborhood scavenger hunts

 · Sign up for your local library’s summer reading program.
-Many are offering different programs and reading prizes due to the pandemic.
+Many are offering different programs and reading prizes.

 · Camp in the backyard.
 Set up a tent, grab some flashlights, sleeping bags and board games.

 · Mark the July 4 with your own family celebration or head to your community's holiday festivities!

 · Have every family make a 5-item bucket list, see how many you can achieve over the summer.